radiantearth/stac-best-practices/best-practices-item.md

 and each item would contain an asset pointing to the GeoParquet file.
 Alternatively to distribute a single file that contains all the features in a dataset create a collection with one asset at the collection or item level.

+> [!NOTE]
+> This concept is entirely separate from [STAC-GeoParquet](https://radiantearth.github.io/stac-geoparquet-spec/latest/).
+> STAC-GeoParquet specifies how to represent STAC metadata in the GeoParquet format as opposed to the default JSON.

 The [Table extension](https://github.com/stac-extensions/table) has proven to be useful to describe the contents of those file formats and should be provided within the asset metadata.